LynchLabFCCC/DuBois-et-al.-PLOS-ONE-code/README.md

 # DuBois et al. PLOS ONE code
- This code was used to generate and visualize adherence scores in the PLOS ONE manuscript, "Data-driven insights into neighborhood adherence to  cancer prevention guidelines in Philadelphia"
+This code is an example of how adherence scores were calculated and visualized in the PLOS ONE manuscript,  “Data-driven insights into neighborhood adherence to cancer prevention guidelines in Philadelphia.”
+Please note that WalkScore cannot be redistributed by the authors due to the data agreement, so results from this code will differ slightly from those reported in the published manuscript.